Typical distances in a geometric model for complex networks: Preliminary results

+Recall that for any two points/vertices $u, v$ on $\D$, their \emph{relative angle} $\theta_{u,v}$ is defined as $\min \{ \hat{uOv}, 2 \pi - \hat{uOv} \}$.
+Recall also that $\theta_{u,v}\leq \pi$.
+We state and prove a simple geometric fact, which we will use several times in the following sections. \begin{claim} Consider three vertices $z,y$ and $w$, on $\D$ (in the hyperbolic plane with curvature $-1$), such that $d_H (z,w) <R$ and $w$ is at the anticlockwise direction of $z$ whereas $y$ is between $z$ and $w$.
+If $t_y > t_w$, then $d_H (y,z) < R$. \end{claim} \begin{proof} This is the case as the point $y'$ of type equal to that of $y$ with $\theta_{y'w} = 0$ is still at distance less than $R$ from $z$.
+If we move this clockwise towards $z$, the distance will remain smaller than $R$, as $w$ will be at the anticlockwise side of $y'$. \end{proof}

 The following lemma provides a useful (almost) characterization of the fact that two vertices are within hyperbolic distance $R$, given their types.
-Recall first that for any two points/vertices $u, v$ on $\D$, their \emph{relative angle} $\theta_{u,v}$ is defined as $\min \{ \hat{uOv}, 2 \pi - \hat{uOv} \}$.
-Note that $\theta_{u,v}\leq \pi$ always.
 The lemma reduces a statement about hyperbolic distances to a statement about the relative angle between two points.
 Its proof can be found in \cite{Fount13+} and \cite{bode_fountoulakis_mueller}.
 For two points $p,v$, let

 For $c_0 = c_0(\eps)$, that depends on $\eps$ as in the following lemma, we call the set the \emph{outer tube} of $v$.
 Similarly, we call the set

 the \emph{inner tube} of $v$.